Gdsc-Lbce/GDSC_LBCE_Website/README.md

 <h2 align="center">About the Repository</h2>
 The Repository belongs to Google Developer Students Club of Dr. Lankapalli Bullayya College of Engineering.
 This is a newly found GDSC club and we are looking for some contributors to help us build our community website from scratch.
 We always encourage new ideas.
-Feel free to get in touch with us and join our [discord server](https://discord.gg/ATvz2fqw) for updates.
+Feel free to get in touch with us and join our <a href="https://discord.gg/ATvz2fqw">Discord Server</a> for updates.

 <br>